 An electric fence works by "educating" your animals so that they learn to associate touching the fence with receiving an unpleasant shock.
 This is the same principle as barbed wire, but it presents a much more powerful deterrent with very little danger of physical damage to your stock.

-1 ) Use only in pasture situations with natural vegetative boundaries to provide a strong visual
+1 ) Use only in pasture situations with natural vegetative boundaries to provide a strong visual awareness.

 Electric fences are being used successfully to control many kinds of animals, both domestic and feral.

 We use primarily Gallagher fencing products and energizers.
-The energizers, are modular, so after that unfortuante lightning strike, we can replace the sensitive electronics board and be as good as new vice the whole unit.
-Products are well designed with one of the largest agricultural engineering staffs ever assembled just for fencing.
+The energizers are modular, so after that unfortunate lightning strike, we can replace the sensitive electronics board and be as good as new instead of replacing the whole unit.
+Products are well designed with one of the largest agricultural engineering staffs ever assembled - just for fencing!

 An electric fence is a psychological barrier that keeps farm animals in and wild animals out - even over long distances.

-A pulsed electric current is sent along the fence wire, about one pulse per second, from an energizer which is grounded.
-When the animal touches the fence it completes the circuit between the fence and the ground and receives a short, sharp but safe shock.
+A pulsed electric current is sent along the fence wire (about one pulse per second) from an energizer which is grounded.
+When the animal touches the fence it completes the circuit between the fence and the ground and will receive a short, sharp but safe shock.
 The shock is sufficiently memorable that the animal never forgets.

 Because the electric fence is a psychological barrier, it does not require great strength to be effective.
 However, it must be well designed and constructed to absorb some pressure from animals, snow and wind.
 The energizer must have enough power for the length of the fence and for the animals being controlled.